Why use concrete sensors for cold weather concreting

 - Provide protection consistent with the intended serviceability of the structure.

-Basically, concrete placed during cold weather will develop sufficient strength and durability to satisfy intended service requirements when it is properly proportioned, produced, placed, and protected.
+Concrete placed during cold weather will develop sufficient strength and durability to satisfy intended service requirements when properly proportioned, produced, placed, and protected.

-The good casting of concrete in cold weather is obtained when the concrete is secured against damages because of early frost, temperature stresses and when the concrete curing process is managed and under control before, during and after casting.
+You can obtain excellent concrete casting in cold weather when the concrete is secured against damages because of early frost and temperature stresses and when the concrete curing process is managed and under control before, during and after casting.

 Benefits of using concrete sensors for cold weather concreting